Last modified: May 12, 2020

 Notice of Privacy Practice

 The following categories describe different ways that Manhattan Gastroenterology may use and disclose medical information without your specific consent or authorization.
-Examples are provided for each category of uses or disclosures.
-Not all possible uses or disclosures are listed.
+We provided examples for each category of uses or disclosures.
+Not all possible uses or disclosures are listed

-For Payment: We may use and disclose medical information about you so that treatment and services you receive from us may be billed and payment may be collected from your insurance, third party or you.
-Example: We may need to send your protected health information, such as your name, address, office visit date and codes identifying your diagnosis and treatment to your insurance company for payment.
+For Payment: We may use and disclose medical information about you to bill treatment and services you receive from us, and we may collect payment from your insurance, third party, or you.
+Example: We may need to send your protected health information, such as your name, address, office visit date, and codes identifying your diagnosis and treatment, to your insurance company for payment.

 Health Care Operations: We may use and disclose medical information about you for health care operations to assure that you receive quality care.
 Example: We may use medical information to review our treatment and services and evaluate the performance of our staff in caring for you.

 Other Uses or Disclosures that Can Be Made Without Consent or Authorization

 - As required during an investigation by Law enforcement agencies.

 - To avert a serious threat to public health safety.

 - As required by military command authorities for their medical records.